Aryaan03/Web-Scraping/README.md

 ## Bugs and Assumptions

-• The structure of the PDF files will remain consistent.<br>
+• Assuming that the structure of the PDF files provided by the Norman, Oklahoma police department remains consistent across different reports.
+If the structure changes, it could break the extraction process. <br>
+• Large PDF files or a high volume of data may exceed system memory or processing limits, leading to performance degradation or application crashes.<br>
 • There should be some entry in atleast one column of the every row.<br>
 • All fields, excluding the 'Nature' field will consist of alphanumeric characters.<br>
+• No bugs were able to be identified after testing.

 ## Version History